 Recent Motion to Compel Arbitration

-In Estate of Sharon Groth v.
-E*TRADE Securities LLC, et al., (M.D.
-Pa.), Laura successfully moved to compel to arbitration an individual action alleging federal securities violations.
+Estate of Sharon Groth v.
+E*TRADE Sec.
+LLC, et al. (M.D.
+Pa.): Successfully moved to compel to arbitration an individual action alleging federal securities violations

 University of Pennsylvania, 2007, B.A., magna cum laude

 US District Court for the Eastern District of Pennsylvania

 US District Court for the Middle District of Pennsylvania

 US District Court for the Western District of Pennsylvania